berserkhmdvhb/MADS-MEDICIMAGE/README.md

-[task3.m](https://github.com/berserkhmdvhb/MADS-MEDICIMAGE/blob/main/TASK3/task3.m) contains the processing of the Abingdon-Cross images.
+The [task3.m](https://github.com/berserkhmdvhb/MADS-MEDICIMAGE/blob/main/TASK3/task3.m) file contains the processing implementation of the Abingdon-Cross images.
 The first step of our processing is to denoise the noisy Abingdon-cross image; this is done using the pre-defined denoiser CNN architecture `DnCNN`, which can be used in the `denoiseImage()` function.

 The architecture is represented in this picture: